 This coconut nut pie crust recipe is so easy to make.
 Over the holidays, I was working on a new pie recipe, and I needed a simple nut crust, so I threw this recipe together.
 The first time I made it, I wanted to just sit down with a spoon and eat the crust in one sitting.
 Who needs pie filling?
 Just eat the crust.

 It was THAT good.

 I imagine this crust would taste delicious with just about any cold pie filling.
-Or, it would also taste delicious topped with homemade kefir ice cream.
+Or, it would also taste delicious, topped with homemade kefir ice cream.
 Or sprinkled on top of yogurt or pudding.
-Or, like I said, just eat it plain.
+Or, as I said, just eat it plain.
 Can you tell I’m a little obsessed? 😉

 I was telling one of my friends about it and she said she couldn’t wait to see the recipe, so I decided to go ahead and post the crust recipe separately.
 Pie recipe to follow in the near future!

 IMPORTANT: This crust DOES NOT hold up to baking, so please don’t try it, or else you’ll end up with a soupy mess.
 It is best reserved for cold pies.
 If you need a crust for baked pies, here are two delicious ones to use instead:

 Delicious Obsessions Product Recommendations